 As a special treat, the palace is opened for a guided tour from Donhwamun Gate through the rear garden every spring and fall during the Moonlight Tour at Changdeokgung Palace.
 Purchasing tickets for this event can be quite competitive; not only does the tour include a docent who can explain the history and culture of the palace, participants will be treated to dagwa (traditional refreshments) while watching a performance of traditional dance and music.

 The greenhouse at Changyeonggung Palace, built in 1909, was the first Western-style greenhouse in Korea.
 Designed after the Glass Palace at the World Expo in France, it was the largest greenhouse in Asia at the time.
 Exuding a romantic ambience, the greenhouse is a popular date spot for couples and a photo op location for tourists.
-Admission is currently prohibited until November 2017 for maintenance work, but visitors can still enjoy the beautiful exterior of this glass and white famed greenhouse.

 Jeonggwanheon Pavilion served as a meeting place for banquet guests, as well as a resting space.
-Designed by a Russian architect, Jeonggwanheon Pavilion is a beautiful mix of Korean and Western styles with a name carrying the meaning of “a space to quietly view the world.”
+Designed by a Russian architect, the pavilion is a beautiful mix of Korean and Western styles with a name carrying the meaning of “a space to quietly view the world.”
 King Gojong would come to this pavilion when worried about the nation’s increasing insecurity to sit and consider solutions.

-Seokjoseon Hall was completed in 1910 and is the most outstanding of the Western style buildings constructed during the end period of the Joseon Dynasty.
+Seokjoseon Hall was completed in 1910 and is the most outstanding of the Western-style buildings constructed near the end of the Joseon dynasty.
 The building has two floors, as well as a basement that was the living space of the chamberlains.
 The first floor contained the public area of the Imperial family, while the second floor was the Imperial family’s private living quarters.
 These days, the basement is open for public tours, while the first and second floors require requesting a docent through online reservation in advance.
-Of the four royal palaces in the city, Deoksugung Palace is often the most crowded with visitors, being both a cultural heritage and a wonderful place to relax.

 * Nearby attraction

-Jongmyo Shrine holds the ancestral tablets of kings and queens of the Joseon Dynasty, a kingdom founded on Confucian rule.
+Jongmyo Shrine holds the ancestral tablets of kings and queens of the Joseon dynasty, a kingdom founded on Confucian rule.
 With the lack of ornamentation, Jongmyo Shrine can appear rather dull next to the splendor of the royal palaces, but this simplicity was intentional in order to create an atmosphere of dignity and sanctity befitting a shrine.
-For is importance in traditional Korean structures, as well as historical and artistic value, Jongmyo Shrine was designated a UNESCO World Heritage Site in 1995.
+For its importance in traditional Korean architecture, as well as historical and artistic value, Jongmyo Shrine was designated a UNESCO World Heritage Site in 1995.

 When entering Jongmyo Shrine, you can’t help but notice the three-tiered road.
 This path is called Samdo Road, and was the path walked on by the spirit, the king, and the crown prince.
 The highest level, called sin-ro (spirit road), was exclusively for use by the spirit of the deceased kings and queens; not even the current king could step foot on this level.
 To the right of the sin-ro was the path for the king, and the left path was for the crown prince.
 To protect and respect this important cultural heritage, visitors to Jongmyo Shrine are also prohibited from walking on Samdo Road.

 Following the Samdo Road will lead to the entrance of Jongmyo Shrine’s main building, Jeongjeon Hall.
 With a length of 101 meters, Jeongjeon Hall is Korea’s longest wooden building.
 The hall houses the ancestral tablets of 19 kings, including the founder of Joseon, King Taejo, as well as 30 queens.
 Joseon had a total of 27 kings but only 19 of them were deemed to have made great achievements and were considered virtuous enough to be placed in this hall.

-The tablets of these 19 kings and their wives alone were gathered at Jongmyo Shrine.

-Jeongjeon Hall was too small to house all of the ancestral tablets so Yeongneyongjeon Hall was built beside Jeongjeon Hall.
+The ancestral tablets of the remaining kings and queens were placed in Yeongneyongjeon Hall, built beside Jeongjeon Hall.
 The two buildings may seem identical, but closer inspection will reveal that the roofs are different, as well as Yeongnyeongjeon Hall being smaller in size, holding only 34 tablets.
-The tablets held in Yeongneyongjeon Hall belong to the kings who either left behind no great works or who ruled for a short period of time.

 To this day, Jongmyo Shrine continues to hold memorial services to the spirits of the royal family through Jongmyodaeje.
 Held on the first Sunday of May each year, the music and dances performed at Jongmyodaeje are called Jongmyo Jeryeak.
 These performances were so unique to Korea that they were added to the UNESCO Intangible Cultural Heritage of Humanity list in 2001.

-Jongmyo Shrine is only open to public visits on Saturdays and the last Wednesday of each month.
-Admission at all other times requires joining a guided tour.
+Jongmyo Shrine is only open to self-guided visits on Saturdays and the last Wednesday of each month.
+Admission at all other times require joining a guided tour.
 The tour schedule rotates between languages including Korean, English, Japanese, and Chinese.

 If you are looking for the most cost-efficient way to tour Gyeongbokgung, Changdeokgung (including Huwon), Changgyeonggung, and Deoksugung Palace and Jongmyo Shrine, then be sure to purchase the combination ticket.
-Available from the ticket book at all four palaces and the shrine, the ticket costs 10,000 won for adults and 5,000 won for teenagers and children and is valid for three months.
-One point to take special care of is that the ticket included admission to Changdeokgung Palace’s Huwon but visitors will still need to apply for the tour either online or on-site.
+Available from the ticket booth at all four palaces and the shrine, the ticket costs 10,000 won and is valid for three months.
+One point to take special care of is that the ticket includes admission to Changdeokgung Palace’s Huwon but visitors will still need to apply for the tour either online or on-site.

-Seoul’s four palaces and Jongmyo Shrine each operate guide programs with docents who are knowledgeable in their area and experienced at explaining the history and culture in a fun and easy-to-understand way.
-Taking advantage of these programs is highly recommended to get the most out of your time.
+Seoul’s four palaces and Jongmyo Shrine each operate guide programs with docents who are knowledgeable and experienced at explaining the history and culture in a fun and easy-to-understand way.
 The guides are free with admission and are available in Korean, English, Japanese, and Chinese.
 The hours vary by palace and language so be sure to check the schedule in advance when planning your trip.
 We recommend signing up for a tour online!

 * Huwon at Changdeokgung Palace and Jongmyo Shrine are only accessible via a guided tour

-Gyeongbokgung, Changdeokgung and Changgyeonggung Palaces open for special nighttime admission throughout the year (Moonlight Tour of Changdeokgung Palace is a separate event).
+Gyeongbokgung, Changdeokgung and Changgyeonggung Palaces are open for special nighttime admission throughout the year (Moonlight Tour of Changdeokgung Palace is a separate event).
 During this special period, admission is generally extended until 10 PM, with tickets for foreign visitors being available for reservation online or over the phone.
 The dates of these special periods vary each year and by palace so if you’re interested in visiting in the evening, be sure to check the dates in advance!

-* This column was last updated in August 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in May 2019, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.